Please read the following terms and conditions carefully before entering. If you have any questions please email [email

 The initiator and organiser of Dezeen Awards is Dezeen Limited.
 The headline sponsor of Dezeen Awards is Bentley Motors Limited.
 By completing and submitting the online entry form available at www.dezeen.com/awards and paying the entry fees, the applicant will fully and unreservedly agree to all of the terms and conditions of Dezeen Awards.
 If you do not agree with any of the terms or conditions, then you should not take part in Dezeen Awards.

 Once you have created an account, we reserve the right to send you further correspondence regarding our awards programme.
 You can unsubscribe by clicking on "unsubscribe" at the bottom of any of our emails.

 2.1 Only completed projects may be entered.
 Speculative or unrealised designs are not eligible.
-To be eligible for entry to Dezeen Awards 2019, architecture and interior projects must have been completed between 1 June 2017 and 30 May 2019.
+To be eligible for entry to Dezeen Awards 2023, architecture and interiors projects must have been completed between 1 June 2021 and 31 May 2023.
 To be considered as completed, architecture projects need to have been handed over to the client.
-Design projects must have been exhibited as final prototypes or have gone into production between 1 June 2017 and 30 May 2019.
+Design projects must have been exhibited as final prototypes or have gone into production between 1 June 2021 and 31 May 2023.

 2.2 All entries must be submitted by or on behalf of the designer, architect or studio chiefly responsible for the project and named as such in press and publicity material.
 Entries submitted on behalf of a designer, studio or architecture firm must be done so with their permission.
 Joint entries are allowed if the project was designed by more than one designer or company.